ec-coding/PokeDrafts-2.0/README.md

   - How do you connect a user's ID to a card they added into the database?
   - How can I remove a user's entire deck without affecting the cards in another user's deck?

+## Bugs:

+- The following is a list of bugs that need fixing:
+    - Deleting cards from the deck will sometimes cause the screen to be locked in a modal shadow.
+    - Fix: Upon clicking delete, check to see if you're deleting the last copy of the card and if so, trigger the modal click before you remove the final card.

 ## Project Logs:

 8/18/2022